bow008/cse15l-lab-reports/week8_lab_report.md

 Here's teh link to the one I reviewed in week 7:

+I used [the CommonMark demo site](https://spec.commonmark.org/dingus/) as reference to decide what each test *shoud* produce.

 Here's the code in `MarkdownParseTest.java` in my markdown-parse repositiory, for snippet1, snippet2, and snippet3, respectively:

 ![image](report4-4.png)